 I feel passionately that our own craft and textile heritage, as well as those of other cultures, should be celebrated and passed on to future generations.
 This aspect of my work is enriched by repeated study of my own, more organised collection of Southern African and Indian textiles and artefacts.
 Going back to the familiar and seeing again with new eyes, the innovation, use of materials and construction skills, refresh my own way of working.

 Originally trained as a teacher, I have been able to combine that experience with my passion for fabric and thread.
 I loved my years of teaching creative textile courses as well as acting as an External Verifier for City & Guilds qualifications.
 Now, I am enjoying the freedom of spending more time developing my own personal work.

 I continue to be excited by opportunities to tutor, mentor, share experiences and develop ideas with others who want to extend their practice.
-I also find it very rewarding working with, and supporting, those involved in the care and preservation of ecclesiastical textiles in my advisory textile role to the Lincoln Diocese and Guildford Cathedral.
+I also find it very rewarding working with, and supporting, those involved in the care and preservation of ecclesiastical textiles in my advisory textile role to the Lincoln Diocese and Coventry Cathedral.